tips

 Automatics are available but rarer and more expensive.
 Book in advance, especially during peak season.

 Basic rental includes CDW (Collision Damage Waiver), but with high excess (often €1,000+).
-Options:
+Your options are:

-• Upgrade through the rental company: More expensive but seamless
+• Upgrade through the rental company, which is more expensive but seamless

-• Third-party excess insurance: Cheaper, but you pay upfront and claim back
+• Third-party excess insurance, which is cheaper but you pay upfront and claim back

-• Credit card coverage: Check if your card offers rental protection
+• Credit card coverage, though you should check if your card actually offers rental protection

 Parking in Spain